Politics of Wales: English rule

-The Laws in Wales Acts 1535 and 1542 passed by the English Parliament applied English law to Wales and united the Principality and the Marches of Wales.
-This effectively ended both regions and incorporated Wales into England.
 The Wales and Berwick Act 1746 stated that all laws applying to England would also be applicable to Wales, unless the body of the law explicitly stated otherwise.
 However, during the latter part of the 19th century and early part of the 20th century the notion of a distinctive Welsh polity gained credence.
 In 1881 the Welsh Sunday Closing Act was passed, the first such legislation exclusively concerned with Wales.
 The Central Welsh Board was established in 1896 to inspect the grammar schools set up under the Welsh Intermediate Education Act 1889, and a separate Welsh Department of the Board of Education was formed in 1907.
 The Agricultural Council for Wales was set up in 1912, and the Ministry of Agriculture and Fisheries had its own Welsh Office from 1919.